 The Defence Industry Development Grants Program (DIDG Program) provides funding for small to medium enterprises to build Australia’s sovereign capability, global competitiveness, technical superiority and national security.

-The Grant opportunity provides:
+The grant opportunity provides:

 • between $5,000 and $1 million for eligible businesses